Buckwheat Cake (Easy and Delicious)

 Raw cake batter dripping off a whisk.

-Pour the batter into a 9-inch pan lined with parchment paper, then bake the at 350 degrees Fahrenheit for 35 minutes (or until a toothpick inserted into the middle of the cake looks clean upon removal).
+Pour the batter into a 9-inch baking pan lined with parchment paper, then bake for 33 minutes (or until a toothpick inserted into the middle of the cake looks clean upon removal).

 While the cake is baking you can prepare the glaze.
 It’s very easy to make, but if you’re short on time you can serve the cake without the glaze (it’s delicious that way too, just a little less decadent and more of a casual dessert when served without the glaze).

-To make the glaze, add the plant-based milk and arrowroot starch/flour to a saucepan or small pot stir to dissolve.
-Then you’ll add the cocoa powder, maple syrup, and salt and place it on the stove set to low-medium heat.
+To make the glaze, add the unsweetened milk and arrowroot starch to a saucepan or small pot, then stir to dissolve.
+Next you’ll add the cocoa powder, maple syrup, and salt, then heat on the stove at low-medium heat.

 Heat that mixture until it noticeably thickens, stirring constantly.
 Don’t walk away from the stove as this step doesn’t take very long and the glaze may burn quickly if left unattended.
 Remove the pan from the heat as soon as the glaze has thickened.